wareya/LOH/README.md

 LOH uses canonical Huffman codes to allow for faster decoding.

 The huffman stream is split up into chunks.
-Each chunk has its own code table, and is prefixed by a 32-bit length.
+Each chunk has its own code table, and is prefixed by a 32-bit output length.
 For simplicity's sake, the encoder strictly works with 32k-sized chunks.
 These chunks are in addition to the LOH-file-global chunks.
+These chunks have a bit at the beginning (after their output length) that's 1 if they're incompressible, and stored as raw bytes, or 0 if they're compressed.

 Also, this stage uses individual bit access, unlike the lookback stage.
 The encoder writes bits starting with the first bit in the least-significant bit of the first byte (the 1 bit), going up to the most-significant bit (the 128 bit), then going on to the 1 bit of the second byte, and so on.